microsoft/pxt-adafruit/docs/lessons/speed-button/quiz-answers.md

 # speed button quiz answers

-counter that keeps track of how many times button "A" has been pressed #LED #screen #variables #docs #input
+counter that keeps track of how many times button "A" has been pressed.

 This is the answer key for the [speed button quiz](/microbit/lessons/speed-button/quiz).